Skip to content

 Closing Note

-AI at mission control reminds us that exploration is not only about machines in orbit but also about the voices that guide them.
+Intelligent systems at mission control reminds us that exploration is not only about machines in orbit but also about the voices that guide them.
 As India prepares for human spaceflight, Vyommitra’s voice becomes a symbol of how technology can bridge Earth and sky — a rehearsal for the conversations of tomorrow.

 For more on ISRO’s Gaganyaan mission, visit ISRO’s official page.
 For NASA’s AI communication research, see NASA’s space technology division.